pyeventsourcing/esdbclient/README.md

 any  recorded event object that has a commit position equal to the commit position specified in the request.

-Whilst there are some advantages of persistent subscriptions, by tracking in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
-The danger is that if an event is successfully processed but then the acknowledgment fails, the event may be received more than once.
-On the other hand, if the acknowledgment is successful but then the processing fails, the event may effectively not be been processed.
-By either processing an events more than once, or failing to process an event, the resulting state of the processing of the recorded events might be inaccurate, or possibly inconsistent, and perhaps catastrophically so.
-Any relatively minor consequences may or may not matter in your situation.
-But sometimes inconsistencies may halt processing until the issue is resolved.
-You can avoid "dual writing" in the consumption of events by atomically recording the commit position of an event that has been processed along with the results of processing that event (that is, with both things being recorded in the same transaction), and making these records unique so that transactions will be rolled back preventing the results of reprocessing the event being committed.
+Whilst there are some advantages of persistent subscriptions, in particular the processing of recorded events by a group of consumers, by tracking in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
+Reliability in processing of recorded events by a group of consumers will rely instead on idempotent handling of duplicate messages, and resilience to out-of-order delivery.

 ## Notes